OnkelTem/lingua-com-fetcher/README.md

 Use `.env.example` as a template.

-Now that you're ready, run the script:
+After that, you can run the script as:

 ```
 $ npm run start